I am a data scientist with strong skills in software engineering, natural language

 Implemented a setting recommendation feature as a domain-specific

-Skills: C#, Scala, TypeScript
+Skills: C#, Scala, TypeScript, Large Language Models (LLMs),

 Peer Teacher